 Depending on where you live in the United States, the optimum time to plant spring bulbs can be as soon as early August, or as late as mid December.
 This is because bulb types and growing climate are taken into factor.
 To find out the best bulbs for your region, and when to plant them, check here.

 4. Rake those leaves!

-Of course the landscaping project that most people take part in is the annual raking of the leaves!
+Of course the fall landscaping project that most people take part in is the annual raking of the leaves!
 The question most of us have every year is what to do with all the leaves?
 Most trash companies charge per bag for leaf pick up.
 Or, if you are like me, the leaves get piled (and I mean PILED) into our compost bin.

 Disclosure: This is a sponsored post which USA Love List is proud to share with you because, sponsored or not, we only share stuff we love.